Borda/pyBPDL/README.md

     --name_config config.yaml --func_stat none
 ```

-In case you need add of change a evaluation you do not need to retun all experiment since the alases and encoding is done, you can just rerun the elevation phase generating new results `results_NEW.csv`
+In case you need to add or change an evaluation you do not need to return all experiment since the aliases and encoding is done, you can just rerun the elevation phase generating new results `results_NEW.csv`

 ```bash
 python experiments/run_recompute_experiments_result.py -i ./results